 This provides the capability for an MC service user to migrate to another MC system during an ongoing group communication and to continue the group communication in the other MC system.

-Editor's note: Further study is needed for MCData services.
+NOTE: The migration during an ongoing group communication for MCData is out of scope of the present document.